-On March 24, 2020, the province of Ontario implemented an emergency order (the "Emergency Order") mandating the closure of all non-essential workplaces in the province.
-The Emergency Order has since been extended and remains in effect, although most parts of the province are in varying stages of re-opening, and our exploration properties in Ontario are at present not directly affected by the Emergency Order.
-However, there can be no guarantee that re-opening process will not be reversed in the future or that governments in other provinces in which we have mineral properties will not pass similar orders reducing or preventing access to our properties.
+As a result of COVID-19, the province of Ontario is currently subject to a number of emergency orders (the "Emergency Orders") which impose various restrictions on workplaces in the province.
+Our exploration properties in Ontario are at present not directly affected by the Emergency Orders.
+However, there can be no guarantee that that it will not be in the future or that governments in other provinces in which we have mineral properties will not pass orders reducing or preventing access to our properties.
 Any such orders may have a material adverse effect upon ongoing exploration programs at our properties and, ultimately, on our business and financial condition.
 At this point, the extent to which COVID-19 may impact the Company remains uncertain; however, it is possible that COVID-19 could have a material adverse effect on the Company's business, results of operations and financial condition.

-As discussed above under "2020 Highlights", the Company has temporarily demobilized the contractors and staff at its Springpole Gold Project and Goldlund Gold Project properties for a period.
-Although exploration activities have recommenced at those properties, there can be no assurance that the Company will not be required to demobilize its personnel and contractors again in the future.
-Any additional demobilization may have an adverse impact on the Company's ability to conduct exploration and further advance its work programs on the affected properties.
+Although activities have recommenced at the Springpole Gold Project, there can be no assurance that the Company will not be required to demobilize its personnel and contractors due to the ongoing COVID-19 pandemic.
+Any demobilization may have an adverse impact on the Company's ability to conduct exploration and further advance its work programs on the affected properties.